tshemsedinov/node-mysql-utilities/README.md

 ## Contributors

   - Timur Shemsedinov (marcusaurelius)
+  - See github for full contributors list

 ## License

 Dual licensed under the MIT or RUMI licenses.

-Copyright (c) 2012-2013 MetaSystems &lt;timur.shemsedinov@gmail.com&gt;
+Copyright (c) 2012-2014 MetaSystems &lt;timur.shemsedinov@gmail.com&gt;

-License: RUMI

-Do you know what you are?
-You are a manuscript of a divine letter.
-You are a mirror reflecting a noble face.
-This universe is not outside of you.
-Look inside yourself;
-everything that you want,
-you are already that.
+RUMI License: Everything that you want, you are already that.

-Jalal ad-Din Muhammad Rumi
+// Jalal ad-Din Muhammad Rumi
-"Hush, Don't Say Anything to God: Passionate Poems of Rumi"